nushell/nushell.github.io/book/sorting.md

 This time, `shopping_list.txt` comes before `my-secret-plans.txt`, since it has an earlier modification time, but two larger files remain sorted after the `.txt` files.

-Furthermore, we use more complex cell paths to sort nested data:
+Furthermore, we can use more complex cell paths to sort nested data:

 ```nu
 > let cities = [